-

 Finding Home in Saddler’s Woods

-By: Acer Paiste, Saddler’s Woods Conservation Association Intern, Rewild NJ Network Member When I first moved from the sprawling forests of Medford to the Haddon Hills apartments on Pyle Avenue, I felt displaced.
+By: Acer Paiste, Saddler’s Woods Conservation Association, Rewild NJ Network Member When I first moved from the sprawling forests of Medford to the Haddon Hills apartments on Pyle Avenue, I felt displaced.
 Medford’s dense woods had always felt like a second home to me.
-It was a stabilizing presence in my life, nurturing me…
+It was a stabilizing presence in my life, nurturing me into…

 -